is-a-dev/docs/src/guides/zoho-mail.md

    }
    ```

-   After you have done all, please create a Pull Request in [is-a-dev/register](https://github.com/is-a-dev/register) and wait for it to get merged.
+   After you have done all, please create a Pull Request in [our repository](https://github.com/is-a-dev/register) and wait for it to get merged.

 ## You're all set